Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

-In combat, Turns follow a swinging back-and-forth focus: once one character finishes their actions, it is passed to the next side to the opponent with the most narrative weight or physical proximity to the action.
+In combat, Turns follow a swinging back-and-forth focus: once one character finishes their actions, it is passed to the next side to the opponent with the most narrative weight or physical proximity to the action, as determined by the Storyteller.
 For example, if a Player Character is attacking a monster, the monster would be the next to go in the action, and then the spotlight would swing back to the Player Character closest to the monster.

 Each character only takes one turn per Round.
 Once all combatants on a side gone, the remaining characters finish their turns—no character